slowernews/wisdom-tldr/README.md

 > *'Weakness of attitude becomes weakness of character.'*

+Living is choosing:

-Choose to be your best self.
+a) Choose to be your best self.
 You need to come alive.<br>
 Succeeding at mediocrity isn't a worthwhile life.

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*